Posted By Visit Mesa Team

 Founders' Park in Queen Creek takes splash pads to the next level.
 Here, kids can play with water cannons, mushrooms and more as they explore the 4,000-square-foot water playground.
 Open each year from March to October, it’s the perfect way to enjoy the weather, whether it’s Spring Break or summer vacation.

-The shipwreck themed splash pad at Mansel Carter Oasis Park is ARGG-uably one of the best around!
+The pirate shipwreck-themed splash pad at Mansel Carter Oasis Park is "aargh"-uably one of the best around.
 Queen Creek's newest and largest park pulls out all the stops for this water retreat.
-After splashing around, make time to take in the views of the 5 acre lake and waterfall, and post up for a leisurely lunch at one of the 8 shaded ramadas.
+After splashing around, make time to take in the views of the 5-acre lake and waterfall, and post up for a leisurely lunch at one of the eight shaded ramadas.

 We hope your kids have fun splashing around in City Limitless®.
 Don’t forget the sunscreen!
-Capture the memories you make and share them on social media using #MesaCityLimitless!
+Capture the memories you make and share them on social media using the hashtag #MesaCityLimitless!